 Ride your bicycle to places you would normally drive your car.
-Get some fresh air and save some gas.
+Enjoy some fresh air and save gas while reducing air pollution.

 - Ride Public Transit:

 Carpool to as many locations as possible.
-Riding together decreases the amount of dust and emissions in the air.
+Riding together decreases the amount of emissions in the air.

 Walk to nearby locations instead of driving.
 Increasing the number of steps you take will improve your health.